As Mozambique Counts Ballots, The Results Are Already Disputed - UrduPoint

 As Mozambique Counts Ballots, The Results Are Already Disputed

-Maputo, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) Ballot counting after tense but calm general elections in Mozambique got off to a slow start Thursday but an opposition leader and the ruling Frelimo party already claimed they were heading for victory.
+Maputo, (APP - UrduPoint / Pakistan Point News - 11th Oct, 2024) Ballot counting after tense but calm general elections in Mozambique got off to a slow start Thursday, with an opposition leader already claiming outright victory over the Frelimo party in power since independence from Portugal 49 years ago.

 More than 17 million people were called to vote on Wednesday for a new president and parliamentarians in the southern African country, which is one of the poorest in the world despite its vast gas deposits.